Skip to main content

 1. Introduction

-This user guide is designed to be a useful reference guide with explanatory notes on the issues and classifications that are important to the production and presentation of the Home Office’s annual statistical release of ‘Police funding for England and Wales’.
+This user guide provides explanatory notes on the issues and classifications that are important to the production and presentation of the Home Office’s annual statistical release of ’Police funding for England and Wales’.

-The dates of future editions of these statistics are pre-announced and can be found on the statistics release calendar on gov.uk.
+The dates of future releases of these statistics are announced in advance and can be found on the GOV.UK statistics release calendar.

-This user guide looks to communicate any data quality considerations in the interpretation of the statistics; however, it does not intend to evaluate the quality of the police funding settlement process or the police funding formula itself.
+This user guide highlights data quality considerations relevant to the interpretation of the statistics.
+It does not assess the quality of the police funding settlement process or the police funding formula.

-These official statistics were independently reviewed by the Office for Statistics Regulation (OSR) in July 2021.
-They comply with the standards of trustworthiness, quality and value in the code of practice for statistics and should be labelled ‘accredited official statistics’.
+These statistics were independently reviewed by the Office for Statistics Regulation (OSR) in July 2021 and comply with the standards of trustworthiness, quality and value in the Code of Practice for Statistics (“the Code”) and should be labelled ‘Accredited Official Statistics’.

 2. Scope of the statistics